klx3300/zhwkrfsp/README.md

 or

-`mode_t` - for chmod
+`mode_t` - for chmod, no open needed also.

 or

-the filename of the symbolic link source file/the file you want to delete - for symlink and remove
+the filename of the symbolic link source file/the file you want to delete, filled to 4096 bytes - for symlink and remove

-when you creating symbolic links, directly send write request with `filename` set to the link name, no open needed, as `file_handle` will get ignored if mode is `SYMLINK/REMOVE`.
+when you cfreating symbolic links, directly send write request with `filename` set to the link name, no open needed, as `file_handle` will get ignored if mode is `SYMLINK/REMOVE`.

 or